SzpakKamil/SheetKit/Sources/SheetKit.docc/Extension/Styling/SKSheetOptions/SKSheetOptions-hideContinueButton.md

 The ``SKSheetOptions/hideContinueButton(_:)`` option in the `SheetKit` framework determines whether the default continue button, styled with ``SKPrimaryButtonStyle``, is visible in a sheet conforming to the ``SKSheetable`` protocol, such as ``SKSheetView`` or custom ``SKSheet`` implementations.
 When set to `true`, the continue button is hidden, requiring a manual toolbar primary button (e.g., via ``SKToolbarItem`` with ``SKToolbarItemPlacement/primary``) for forward navigation.
 When set to `false`, the continue button is visible, allowing users to navigate to the next page in a multi-page sheet.
 The default value is `true`, meaning the continue button is hidden unless explicitly enabled.

-The continue button is distinct from the back button and close button, which are unaffected by `hideContinueButton`.
-The back button, styled with ``SKNavigationButtonStyle``, is always present across all platforms to navigate to previous pages in multi-page sheets, and the close button is controlled separately by ``SKSheetOptions/hideCloseButton(_:)``.
-The continue button, when visible, typically appears in the bottom toolbar, with the back button and close button separate, appearing as needed for multi-page sheets.

 ## Example

 The following example demonstrates two sheets: one with the continue button visible and one with it hidden, each with a single page to illustrate the continue button behavior: